vanderlee/phpSyllable/README.md

 ## `Syllable` API reference

-The following is an incomplete list, containing only the most common methods.
-For a complete documentation of all classes, read the generated [PHPDoc](doc).
+The following describes the API of the main Syllable class.
+In most cases, you will not use any other functions.
+Browse the code under src/ for all available functions.

 #### public __construct($language = 'en', string|Hyphen $hyphen = null)